vipulnaik/diet-exercise-health/events/2024/2024-06-13-slight-tingling-sensation.md

 longer than usual (though I really doubt that this caused any issues).
 It seemed to get a lot better overnight and I ended up sleeping 9 hours that night.

+I think there is still some residual fatigue from the Portland trip last week that doesn't necessarily show up every day but may be making me more prone to minor issues; let's see how things settle down over the next few days.